 You and your child must attend a one hour (minimum) visit prior to your child's start date.
 The purpose of this initial orientation is to increase your child's comfort and ease their adjustment.
 This is also an opportunity for you to become acquainted with your child's teachers and observe the program in operation.

-During the first month of your child’s enrollment you are urged to attend the second part of our orientation.
-During this hour you will have a chance to learn more about what to expect regarding your child’s experience at BCDC.
+During the month of October or March you will be invited to attend the second part of our orientation.
+During this hour you will have a chance to learn more about what to expect regarding your child's experience at BCDC and to give us feedback about your experience so far.
 The administrative staff will be available to answer questions and explain in greater depth the benefits of quality early childhood education.
 Parents who attend this orientation will receive a $25 (per child) rebate which will be credited to your account.
-You will have the opportunity to sign up for this part of the orientation during your child’s visit to the Center.
+You will have the opportunity to sign up for this part of the orientation during your child's visit to the Center.

 Before a child can attend BCDC, they must have a physical examination form signed by a health care provider stating that they are able to participate in a child care setting.
 Your child must have an annual physical (every two years for a school age child).
 The medical examination must include current immunizations per New York State Health Department requirements.
 Immunization reminders will be sent to you so we can update our files.
+There is a rare possibility that we may have an enrolled child who has not been immunized or who has been immunized on a schedule that differs from the standard immunization schedule.
 Children with a chronic illness such as asthma, diabetes, febrile seizures, etc. should have written instructions by a physician regarding any special procedures, observation or treatment.

 Medication must be in the original prescription container and be for a specific condition accompanied by the above form.
-This applies to prescription and non‑prescription medications.
+This applies to prescription and non-prescription medications.
 The prescription label must include the information listed above and the dosage instructions.
-One teacher in each room is authorized to administer medication.
-One administrator is also trained to administer medication.
+Multiple staff (including our Program Director) are MAT trained and authorized to administer medication.

-Teachers are required to complete an Accident Report (see appendix) for ANY injuries your child may sustain while in our care.
-The Accident Report explains any minor injuries or treatment your child might have had.
-You must sign all Accident and Illness Reports.
+Teachers are required to complete an Incident Report for ANY injuries your child may sustain while in our care.
+The Incident Report explains any illnesses or minor injuries or treatment your child might have had.
+You must sign all Incident Reports.
 They are reviewed by the Health Advocate or Nurse.

 Your weekly fee is due whether your child is in attendance or not.
 The Center has set aside a slot for your child; you are being billed for that slot.
-Credit days (if applicable) may be used (see page 12).
 Fees may be paid on a weekly, biweekly, or monthly basis in advance of services.
 Weekly fees must be paid by Monday (5:30 P.M.).
 If payment is not received, a late fee of ten dollars ($10.00) will be charged to the account.
 Repeated delinquency in the payment of fees may result in excluding your child from attending the Center until full payment is made.
 If an account is more than two weeks in arrears, child care may be suspended and the account turned over to collections.
 A finance charge of 2% per month will be assessed on all balances over 30 days.
 Finance charges may be waived at the discretion of the Executive Director.

 A $5 weekly discount is given to full time (5 days a week), full pay clients who have more than one child enrolled at BCDC.
-For example, if you have 2 children enrolled, you would pay full price for one and the second child’s tuition would be discounted $5.
-If you have more than two children enrolled, the additional children would also receive the same discount.
+For example, if you have 2 children enrolled, you would pay full price for one and the second child's tuition would be discounted $5.
+If you have more than two children enrolled, each child over two would receive an additional $5 discount.

-A forty‑five dollar ($45.00) charge will be added to your account if a check is returned because of non‑sufficient or uncollected funds.
-If more than two checks are returned within a year, you will be required to pay by cash or money order for the next twelve months.
+A forty five dollar ($45.00) charge will be added to your account if a check is returned because of non sufficient or uncollected funds.
+If more than two checks are returned within a year, you will be required to pay by cash, money order, or credit/debit card for the next twelve months.

 The Center is closed for the following holidays (you will not be charged tuition for these days):

-For all parents who desire continued care for their child in the Fall, but do not need the Center’s services in the Summer, there are two payment options available.
-These options also apply to SUNY Brockport’s Winter Break.
+For all parents who desire continued care for their child in the Fall, but do not need the Center's services in the Summer, the following options are available:

 Each child will have a locker or cubby for their clothing and other personal belongings.
 At the end of the day, please check your child's locker for notes.
 In addition, please check the hallway bulletin board and room doors for information.